ecocaval/Instagram_Driven/README.md

 # 🏁 Let's go!

-First clone this github repository into your computer, then open the file cloned:
+First clone this github repository into your computer, then open the folder cloned:

 ```bash
 git clone https://github.com/ecocaval/Instagram_Driven.git